Venetoclax: Side effects

-Common side effects of venetoclax include neutropenia (low white blood cell count), nausea, anemia, diarrhea, upper respiratory tract infection, fatigue, and thrombocytopenia (low platelet count).
+Common side effects of venetoclax include neutropenia (low neutrophile blood count, exposing to increased risk of bacterial infections), nausea, anemia, diarrhea, upper respiratory tract infection, fatigue, and thrombocytopenia (low platelet count).
 Major side effects include tumor lysis syndrome and severe neutropenia.
-Additionally, this drug may cause fertility problems in males.
+Additionally, this drug may cause fertility issues in males.

 Pharmacology

 Mechanism of action

-Venetoclax is a BH3-mimetic.
+Venetoclax is a BH3-mimetic and was the first approved drug targeting protein-protein interactions.
 Venetoclax blocks the anti-apoptotic B-cell lymphoma-2 (Bcl-2) protein, leading to programmed cell death of CLL cells.
 Overexpression of Bcl-2 in some lymphoid malignancies has been linked to increased resistance to chemotherapy.

 Pharmacokinetics

 The maximum plasma concentration achieved after oral administration occurred 5–8 hours after dose.
 Steady state maximum concentration with low-fat meal conditions at the 400 mg once daily dose was found to be 2.1 ± 1.1 μg/mL.
 It is recommended that venetoclax be administered with a meal.

 The apparent volume of distribution for venetoclax is approximately 256–321 L. It is highly bound to human plasma protein.
 Within a concentration range of 1-30 μM (0.87-26 μg/mL), the fraction unbound in plasma was less than 0.01.

 Venetoclax is metabolized by CYP3A4/5 as proven by in-vitro studies.
 Those using the drug should not consume grapefruit products because they contain CYP3A inhibitors.
 Additionally, while using venetoclax it is not recommended to use other drugs which contain CYP3A inhibitors (i.e.: erythromycin, ciprofloxacin, diltiazem, dronedarone, fluconazole, verapamil).
 Venetoclax is excreted from the body via the fecal route.